Faculty Positions

 Assistant Professor of Clinical Child Psychology (Pediatric GI Psychologist)

-The Yale Child Study Center, in collaboration with the Section of Pediatric Gastroenterology & Hepatology, has an opening for a full-time pediatric psychologist to join our growing team of GI psychologists in YNHH Children’s Hospital.
-The successful candidate will be appointed as Assistant Professor of Child Clinical Psychology on the Clinical track and will provide intervention as part of an interdisciplinary team.
-Our embedded pediatric psychologists work collaboratively with pediatric sub-specialists, nurses, social workers, and allied professionals.
-For this role, the pediatric psychologist will offer outpatient consultation and treatment to patients and families seen through our General GI clinics as well as our Motility clinics.
+The Yale Child Study Center’s Pediatric Psychology Program, in collaboration with the Section of Pediatric Gastroenterology & Hepatology, has an opening for a full-time ambulatory pediatric psychologist to join our growing GI Psychology Service in Yale New Haven Children’s Hospital.
+Successful candidates will be appointed as Assistant Professor of Child Clinical Psychology on the Academic Clinician track.
 Opportunities for cultivation of specialized interests are available and welcomed.
 Clinical care will involve a combination of in person visits and telehealth options to reach families across the state of Connecticut.

 Assistant Professor of Clinical Child Psychology (Pediatric Hematology and Oncology)